MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 - The AKS resource provider automatically creates the second, node resource group during deployment.
 The default name for this resource group is `MC_<resourcegroupname>_<clustername>_<location>`, but you can specify another name.
 For more information, see [Provide my own name for the AKS node resource group](/azure/aks/faq#can-i-provide-my-own-name-for-the-aks-node-resource-group).

-  The node resource group contains all the cluster infrastructure resources and is the one that show charges to your subscription.
+  The node resource group contains all the cluster infrastructure resources and is the one that shows charges to your subscription.
 The resources include the Kubernetes node VMs, virtual networking, storage, and other costs.
 AKS automatically deletes the node resource group when the cluster is deleted, so you should use it only for resources that share the cluster's lifecycle.

 ## Compute costs

 Azure VMs charge according to their size and usage.
 For information about how Azure compute compares to AWS, see [Compute services on Azure and AWS](../compute.md).

 Generally, the bigger the VM size you select for a node pool, the higher the hourly cost for the agent nodes.
-The more specialized the VM series you use for the node pool, for example graphics processing unit (GPU)-enabled or memory-optimized, the more expensive the agent pool.
+The more specialized the VM series you use for the node pool is, for example graphics processing unit (GPU)-enabled or memory-optimized, the more expensive the agent pool is.

-When looking into Azure VM pricing, be aware of the following points:
+When investigating Azure VM pricing, be aware of the following points:

 - Pricing differs per region.
 For example, a VM in East US might be cheaper than in West Europe.
 Not all services and VM sizes are available in each region.

 - There are multiple VM families, optimized for different types of workloads.

 - Managed disks used as OS drives are charged separately, and you must add their cost to cost estimations.
 Managed disk size depends on the class, such as Standard HDDs, Standard SSDs, Premium SSDs, or Ultra SSDs.
-Input-output operations per second (IOPS) and throughput in MB/sec depend on the size and class.
-Ephemeral OS disks are free, and are included in the VM price.
+Input-output operations per second (IOPS) and throughput in MB/sec depend on size and class.
+[Ephemeral OS disks](node-pools.yml#ephemeral-os-disks) are free, and are included in the VM price.

 - Data disks, including those created with persistent volume claims, are optional and charged individually based on their class, such as Standard HDDs, Standard SSDs, Premium SSDs, and Ultra SSDs.
 You must explicitly add data disks to cost estimations.
-The mumber of allowed data disks, temporary storage SSDs, IOPS, and throughput in MB/sec depend on the VM size and class.
+The number of allowed data disks, temporary storage SSDs, IOPS, and throughput in MB/sec depend on VM size and class.

 - The more time agent nodes are up and running, the higher the total cluster cost.
 Development environments don't usually need to run 24/7.